Ansh757/project-git-good/deliverable-1/planning.md

 List each team member and:
  * A description of their role(s) and responsibilities including the components they'll work on and non-software related work
  * Why did you choose them to take that role?
 Specify if they are interested in learning that part, experienced in it, or any other reasons.
 Do no make things up.
 This part is not graded but may be reviewed later.
+(DO THIS ON YOUR OWN)

 #### Q8: How will you work as a team?
+Currently, we meet from 4-6PM every Monday as a team in-person at the Gerstein library, and on Thursdays we meet online on Microsoft Teams with John Leadston from 3-4PM.
+Every other Friday, we meet with an IT specialist with Ontario Parks using Microsoft Teams.

 Describe meetings (and other events) you are planning to have.
  * When and where?
 Recurring or ad hoc?
 In-person or online?